Article 6 – Holidays & Leave

 Section 606 Sick Leave

-- Each employee normally scheduled to work at least 30 hours per week shall earn sick leave on a bi-weekly basis at the rate of.0461 per hour worked not to exceed 3.688 hours per pay period.
+- Each employee normally scheduled to work at least 30 hours per week shall earn sick leave on a bi-weekly basis at the rate of.0461 per hour worked not to exceed hours shown on table below.
 Sick leave will be cumulative for an unlimited number of days.

-- To the extent that employees have accrued sick leave, they may be granted sick leave for absence due to the following:
+- To the extent that employees have accrued sick leave, they may be granted sick leave for absence for each hour regularly scheduled to work due to the following:

 - Sickness or bodily injury that prevents the employee from performing the regular duties of the job.